 No mission statements or vision statements please.
 I are looking for proof you are who you say you are.

 If you claim you have proven experience, demonstrate that experience here.
 Keep it simple and try and show some personality or company culture.

 Once you have your bullet point start writing a paragraph of why that is important to the customer.
-Remember to always look at your writing as if you were visiting this site.
+Remember to always look at your website content as if you were visiting this site.
 When you visit other sites, how much time would you spend reading an about us page.
 Not too long I would imagine, so use your bullet points as headings and write a short paragraphs.